Stocks subdued by rate hike risks, yen steady

 One bright patch on Thursday was China's beleaguered property sector, with news reports on forthcoming government support lifting a Hong Kong index of mainland developers 6.5 per cent.
 The broader Hang Seng rose 0.8 per cent.

-In currency markets, the U.S. inflation shock and expectation of rate hikes in response has sent the greenback up to re-test recent multi-decade highs.
-Thursday moves were modest with the euro steady at $0.9978 and the Aussie taking a small lift to $0.6754 after some mixed employment data.
+In currency markets, the US inflation shock and expectation of rate hikes in response has sent the greenback up to re-test recent multi-decade highs.
+Thursday moves were modest with the euro steady at US$0.9978 and the Aussie taking a small lift to US$0.6754 after some mixed employment data.

 The yen, pounded some 20 per cent lower against the dollar this year, bounced off its lows a day ago when the Bank of Japan checked dollar/yen rates with banks around the 145 yen per dollar level - a possible prelude to yen buying.
 It was last at 143.05 per dollar.